Brent Mydland: Equipment

 A Roland D-50 keyboard was added in the fall of 1987, and a Korg M1 keyboard was added in the fall of 1989 after experimenting with the M1R module version on the 1989 summer tour.
-These keyboards could be played independently as well as controlled through the MIDIboard.
+These keyboards could be controlled through the MIDIboard, or could be played independently.

-Mydland regularly played the Hammond organ, and had a B-3 with ten modified Leslie speakers in his setup for his entire tenure.
+Mydland also regularly played the Hammond organ, and had a B-3 with ten modified Leslie speakers in his setup for his entire tenure.
 The Grateful Dead purchased three B-3 organs for his use when he joined the band, and he personally owned several B-3 organs at the time of his death.
 The B-3 he played for the majority of his tenure with the Grateful Dead, known for once being covered with stickers, is currently used by keyboardist Jeff Chimenti during live performances.
-It was present at the 50th anniversary "Fare Thee Well" concerts in July 2015.
-Outlines from where the stickers once were are still visible on the back of the organ.
+It was present at the 50th anniversary Fare Thee Well concerts in July 2015.

 Other work

 In 1982, he recorded and mastered a solo studio album, but it was never released.

 In the summer of 1985, he performed with Dead drummer Bill Kreutzmann in their band Kokomo along with 707's Kevin Russell and Santana's David Margen.

 In 1985, he performed at the Haight Street Fair with Weir, John Cipollina, and Merl Saunders, among others.

 In 1986, Mydland formed Go Ahead with several San Francisco Bay area musicians, including Bill Kreutzmann, also former Santana members Alex Ligertwood on vocals and David Margen on bass, as well as guitarist Jerry Cortez.
 The band toured during the time Jerry Garcia was recovering from a diabetic coma, and also briefly reunited in 1988.

 In 1988, Mydland performed at the Bay Area Music Awards, sharing an organ with Merl Saunders and performing alongside Jerry Garcia, Bob Weir, John Fogerty, and others.

 He also did numerous solo projects and performances, as well as duo performances with Bob Weir numerous times throughout the 1980s, with Weir on acoustic guitar and Mydland on grand piano.